2 Getting Started with R and RStudio

 ## (Other):8

-shows us descriptive statistics for each of our variables.
-We can see that the mean change in hours of sleep was +1.5, and that there were 10 participants in both the control and experimental condition.
+The summary() function provides descriptive statistics for each variable.
+For instance, it shows the mean change in hours of sleep (+1.5) and that there were 10 participants in each group.

 aggregate(data = sleep, extra ~ group, FUN = mean)